rackerlabs/design-system/_component_design/tabset.md

 Consider the following best practices when you construct tabs:

-- There can be only one active tab per page.
+- Only one active tab per page is allowed.
 - The default view must display the left-most tab.
 - Present tabs as a single row.
 - Do not construct nested tabs that include another set of tabbed content within a tab.